abhilash1in/paperplane/README.md

 values = parse_and_execute(config)

-# Do your own stuff with the values
+# Do your own stuff with the collected values
 print(values)
 ```

 ## Coming soon
 - Tests
 - Input validators
-- Jinja2 template rendering in YAML config
+- Lazy Jinja2 template rendering in YAML config